tnhu/kanji/README.md

 });
 ```

 Import the script in the same page with the HTML fragment.
 When you start interacting with the form, you notice the component is instantiated and its handlers are executed (open your browser JavaScript console first).
-You can play with [this sample online at jsfiddle](http://jsfiddle.net/tannhu/H4fTe/6/)
+You can play with [this sample online at jsfiddle](http://jsfiddle.net/tannhu/H4fTe/6/), another more comprehensive sample can be found [here](http://jsfiddle.net/tannhu/ysXRk/3/).

 ## Reference